University of California-Los Angeles logo

 About University of California-Los Angeles

-UCLA: A global public research powerhouse thriving in the heart of Los Angeles.
+UCLA: A world-renowned public research university, igniting discovery in Los Angeles.

 Key Highlights

-• Second-oldest campus in the prestigious University of California system, founded in 1919.
+• Founded in 1919, it's the second-oldest campus in the prestigious University of California system.

-• A powerhouse in collegiate sports, holding 125 NCAA team championships and achieving 284 Olympic medals.
+• A powerhouse in collegiate sports, Bruins have won 125 NCAA team championships and 284 Olympic medals.

 Timeline